 5. Correction tape

-Correction tape, commonly found under the brand name ‘Tipp-Ex‘, effectively covers ink mistakes.
+Correction tape, commonly found under the brand name ‘Tipp Ex‘ is not an ink eraser but effectively covers ink mistakes.
 Like correction fluid, correction tape does not remove the ink but instead whites it out so that you can re-write over it.

 Correction tape is handy and easy to use, especially if you can scan the page through a copy machine before submitting it for whatever purpose.
 If you only use a small amount and do so carefully (following the horizontal line of writing with the tape), then it will be unnoticeable on a scanned page.

 6. Correction pen

 Correction pens are pen-shaped tools containing white liquid.
 Unlike correction fluid, which uses a soft brush, the white liquid of a correction pen is applied through the small pointed tip at the end of the pen.

 Like other correction tools, correction pens do not remove ink but can effectively cover it up so that you can re-use the area of your paper.